stephenbradshaw/stephenbradshaw.github.io/_posts/2025-10-02-abusing-cloud-services-for-c2.markdown

 ## Managed Website services

 These services make it easier to launch a website on the Internet.
-In the case of AWS Amplify this website can be a direct backend proxy configuration, for Elastic Beanstalk you can run a custom code based web application that you can write to forward traffic to a chosen backend.
+In the case of AWS Amplify this website can be a direct proxy configuration to a backend site, for Elastic Beanstalk you can run a custom web application that can forward traffic to a chosen backend.

 **[AWS Amplify](/2023/08/30/aws-service-C2-forwarding.html#aws-amplify-application)**
 * **Domain name**: `<YOUR-LABEL>.<RANDOM>.amplifyapp.com`